-Other Corby-Owned brands as a group had declines in retail volume of -4% and -7% in retail value for the three month period ending September 30, 2012.
+Other Corby-Owned brands as a group had declines in retail volume and retail value of -2% and -5%, respectively, for the six-month period ending December 31, 2012.
 Royal Reserve, a Canadian whisky, is the most significant brand in this grouping.
-This brand's performance was behind the Canadian whisky category as a whole, with retail volumes at -7% and retail value at -9% for the same three month period.
-The brand experienced difficulties in Western Canada as consumers trended toward more premium whisky offerings.
+This brand's performance was behind the Canadian whisky category as a whole, with retail volumes at -4% and retail value at -6% for the same six-month period.
+Retail performance for the brand experienced difficulties in Western Canada as consumers trended toward more premium whisky offerings.
+Also included in this group are two new premium small-batch Canadian whisky innovations introduced during the quarter, "Pike Creek" and "Lot 40", both of which have been well received by the whisky community.
+Lot 40 recently was named "Canadian Whisky of the Year" by Whisky Advocate magazine.